Agriculture in Bolivia: Coffee

 Coffee, another principal cash crop, was the second most important agricultural export after timber.
 As the primary substitute crop offered to coca growers under the eradication program, coffee was of particular importance.
 Coffee production reached 13,000 tons in 1988, nearly double the 1987 output, which was damaged by disease in western Bolivia.
-Over 20,000 hectares were devoted to coffee and Bolivia consumed 25 percent of its coffee crop locally in 1988, with the balance exported both legally and clandestinely.
+Over 20,000 hectares were devoted to coffee and Bolivia consumed 25% of its coffee crop locally in 1988, with the balance exported both legally and clandestinely.
 Legal exports of 102,000 bags, sixty kilograms each as measured by the International Coffee Organization (ICO), were equivalent to Bolivia's export quota for 1988, which was over US$15 million.
 An ICO member since 1968, Bolivia was permitted to export 170,000 of the sixty-kilogram bags in 1989.
-Approximately 25 percent of coffee exports left the country illegally in the late 1980s.
+About 25% of coffee exports left the country illegally in the late 1980s.
 Most coffee was grown by small farmers in the valleys or by large farmers in the lowlands.
 Most commercial farmers were members of the Bolivian Coffee Committee (Comité Boliviano del Café—Cobolca), which allocated ICO quotas.
 The coffee industry also received technical assistance from the Bolivian Institute of Coffee (Instituto Boliviano de Café), an autonomous government agency established in 1965 to run model farms and help control disease.

 Sugar

 Bolivia had been self-sufficient in sugar production since 1963, although sugarcane had been grown since the colonial era.
 Sugarcane in the 1980s was a cash crop of significance for both the domestic and the export markets.
 In 1988 cultivation of sugarcane on 62,000 hectares produced 140,000 tons of sugar, figures which represent a sharp decline from 1986 figures.
 The price of sugar had skyrocketed in the mid-1970s, doubling the number of hectares under sugarcane cultivation in a few years.
 As sugar prices declined, however, farmers opted for more lucrative crops, such as soybeans.
 The decline in the sugar industry also was caused by poor management, dwindling yields, and poor quality control.
-In 1988 the country's six sugar mills operated at only 37 percent capacity.
+In 1988 the country's six sugar mills operated at only 37% capacity.
 Sugarcane also was processed into methanol for the domestic and export markets.
 Continued controls on imports of sugar constituted one of the few exceptions to the import liberalization policies of the late 1980s.